Morgan’s 17 sixes highlights England World Cup record day

 Morgan’s 22 sixes so far in this World Cup also are second on the all-time list to Gayle’s 26 in the 2015 tournament.

-Morgan had a reprieve when he was dropped on 28 on the midwicket boundary, and went on to reach a century in 57 balls, the fourth fastest in World Cup history.
-The fastest was 50 balls in 2011 by Kevin O’Brien of Ireland against England.
+And his century from 57 balls is the fourth-fastest in World Cup history.
+The fastest was 50 balls in 2011 by Kevin O’Brien for Ireland against England.

-Morgan came to the crease in the 30th over and departed in the 47th, having exploded the total from 164-2 to 359-4.
-The end total of 397-6 was England’s highest in any World Cup, the highest at this World Cup so far, and the sixth highest in all World Cups.

-It was also a ground record for Old Trafford, breaking India’s two-day-old record of 336-5 against Pakistan.
+The total was England’s highest ever at the World Cup, and also a ground record for Old Trafford, breaking India’s two-day-old record of 336-5 against Pakistan.

 The highest World Cup total is 417-6 by Australia against Afghanistan in Perth en route to the title in 2015.